City of Houston Employee Since June 14, 1994

 Bob was born and grew up in Chicago until graduating from high school in 1982.
 He moved to Houston and graduated from the University of Houston, with membership in the University Honors Program, with a Bachelors Degree in Radio-Television in 1987, followed by a second Bachelors in 1989, in French.
 While working for his college television station and newspaper, Bob published interviews with Blues musicians B.B.
 King, Albert King, Albert Collins, and Willie Dixon.
 He later interviewed Johnny Copeland and Buckwheat Zydeco.
 Bob also has interviewed boxing champion Larry Holmes and professional wrestler (and former University of Houston student) Kerry Von Erich.
 He also studied at the University of Southern California during the Fall 1983 semester.

 After graduating from UH, Bob has lived in several Inner Loop neighborhoods for 35 years.
 He enjoys tending his rose garden, and had a dog named Polo, a rescue from Houston Sheltie Sanctuary, from March 2011 until Polo's passing in November 2021.
+He also has worked as a professional wrestling ring announcer.

 You can contact him at firstname.lastname@example.org.